bcgov/FAIB_DADMTOOLS/README.md

 #### Postgres
  - Requires PostgreSQL database (version 12 or above).
 During installation, be sure to install the dependancies for `postgis` and `postgis_raster`.
 After installation, ensure that the connection details are in the User Variables.
 For example:

   - variable = PGPORT, value = 5432
   - variable = PGUSER, value = postgres (or whatever user you are using)

 - Optional:
 Add your postgres password to the User variables.
 This allows you to sign into psql without providing your password.
 You can either create an environment variable:

   - PGPASSWORD = your password

 #### Oracle Instant Client
  - Follow instructions provided here to install Oracle Instant client (see  [installation instructions](oracle_fdw_install.md) ) in order to get dependencies required for PostgreSQL Oracle Foreign Data Wrapper extension: `oracle_fdw`.
 Ensure to follow the instructions in the link around adding the two OCI paths to your System Path environment variable or neither the R library or PostgreSQL will be able to connect to the BCGW.
 Example of paths to add to System Path environment variable:

   - C:\Data\localApps\OCI
   - C:\Data\localApps\OCI\instant_client_23_4

 #### GDAL
  - Requires GDAL Version 3.4 or above (https://www.gisinternals.com/index.html).
 Be sure that GDAL_DATA and GDAL_DRIVER_PATH are installed in the System Variables.
-For example,
+For example:

   - variable = GDAL_DATA, value = C:\Program Files\GDAL\gdal-data
   - variable = GDAL_DRIVER_PATH, value = C:\Program Files\GDAL\gdalplugins